FarronF/limerick-council-meetings/meetings/2016/03/23-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 13th January 2016.md

 estimated that the damage due to flooding alone in Limerick was in excess of €10,000,000

-and that it was on the back of years of under-investment in roads maintenance.--- **5**
+and that it was on the back of years of under-investment in roads maintenance.
+---
+**5**

 He concluded by pointing out that Limerick had many areas built at a level that put them